aliciaxw/sketchview/README.md

 # sketchview

 **sketchview** is a simple program for randomly displaying image files in a folder on your computer.
-It is designed for artists doing timed gesture drawing and figure sketching.
+It is designed for artists who do timed gesture drawing and figure sketching.

 ## Current features
 * Playback options (next, previous, reset)
+* Countdown timer
 * Supports .ppm files

 ## Planned features
-* Manually set timer
+* General image file support
 * Large timer
 * Multiple paths
 * Zoom